wrp/examples/best-practice.md

 	on Darwin and can therefore assume the presence of some particular libary function, test for the existence of the function.
 The tests are harder to write, but far more robust.
+[^roles]:
+	Always identify a role as an owner of a resource rather than an individual.
+Instead of putting a user id in a metadata file showing that person as an owner of a repository, indicate a team or a role.
+	Always.
+Individuals will be identified by their authorship of commits in the VCS, and that is really the *only* place a person should be identified.
+Using roles also helps keep post-mortems blameless.
+Infrastructure must exist to enable identifying a person from a given role, and it is worth the effort to build that infra early.